Mansore

-Mansore (Manjunatha Somakeshava Reddy) is a filmmaker, screen writer, lyricist and producer, predominantly in the Kannada film industry.
-He is known for humanitarian films like Harivu (2014), Nathicharami (2018), ACT 1978 (2020) and 19.20.21 (2022) Doora Theera Yaana (2025).
+Mansore is an Indian filmmaker, screenwriter, and lyricist working in the Kannada film industry.
+He is known for humanitarian films.

 Career

 Mansore holds a Post Graduate Diploma in Visual Arts from the College of Fine Arts, Karnataka Chitrakala Parishath, Bangalore.
 As a visual artist, he has participated in many contemporary visual cultural discourses, by producing paintings, video artworks and holding many exhibitions of his creative artworks.
 Mansore is well known Indian film director works in Kannada film industry.

 Mansore who has directed the 62nd Best Regional film National award-winning and Best Film state award winning kannada film "Harivu (2014)" and 66th Best Regional National Award-winning movie "Nathicharami (2018)".
 Nathicharmi has also won 4 individual national awards and recorded highest awards winning film of the year 2018.